tagspaces/tagspaces/README.md

 * Start the addon by clicking the TagSpaces icon in the upper right area of Firefox

 #### How to setup the WebDAV edition?
-There is a script in root folder of the repository called `webdavserver.js`, which can be started with:
+There is a script called `webdavserver.js` located in the data/web , which can be started with:

-    node webdavserver.js
+    node data/web/webdavserver.js

 This command will start a local node.js based WebDAV server on `http://127.0.0.1:8000`.
 Open your browser and enter the following URL: